Home

 Every deal, every compounder, one filterable reference set.

 The Baratelli Institute maintains the open web’s most complete free-to-read acquisition-record collection for the world’s most-studied compounders.
-Eleven pages currently document the corpus — Berkshire Hathaway, LVMH, Danaher, AB InBev, Constellation Software, Carlos Slim, Prosus / Naspers, Reliance Industries, SoftBank, Nestle, and JAB Holding — catalogued transaction by transaction, sortable and filterable at practitioner grade.
+Forty-plus pages currently document the corpus — from Berkshire Hathaway, LVMH, Danaher, Nestlé, and JAB Holding through the six global technology acquirers (Microsoft, Alphabet, Apple, Amazon, Meta, Ping An), the three scaled alternative asset managers (Blackstone, BlackRock, Apollo), the three sovereign wealth funds (Mubadala, PIF, Temasek), and the Asian and family-controlled compounders (Samsung, Naver, Volkswagen, Wesfarmers, CK Hutchison, Bidvest, Kingdom Holding) — catalogued transaction by transaction, sortable and filterable at practitioner grade.
 Each page is a living document, updated when new deals close and re-indexed as new archetypes emerge.
-More records are queued behind the current eleven, added as practitioner queries surface them.
-The Institute’s editorial thesis is that acquisition-driven compounding is a category — not eleven unrelated stories — and that the reference layer, published free, earns the reader trust that carries downstream into the paid work.
+More records are queued behind the current corpus, added as practitioner queries surface them.
+The Institute’s editorial thesis is that acquisition-driven compounding is a category — not twenty-three unrelated stories — and that the reference layer, published free, earns the reader trust that carries downstream into the paid work.

 LivingUpdated as deals close